There are several design patterns that are repeated throughout the repository. This guide is meant to supplement the TypeScript Style Guide.

 must account for a model that may be

-handle a change in model.
-The reason to allow a model to swap is that
+consumers to handle a change in model.
+The reason to enable a model to

-the same widget could be used to display different model content
+swap is that the same widget could be used to display different model

-while preserving the widget’s location in the application.
-The reason
+content while preserving the widget’s location in the application.
+The

-the model cannot be provided in the constructor is the initialization
+reason the model cannot be provided in the constructor is the

-required for a model may have to call methods that are subclassed.
+initialization required for a model may have to call methods that are

-The subclassed methods would be called before the subclass constructor has
+subclassed.
+The subclassed methods would be called before the subclass

 Prefer a method when the return value must be computed each time.
 Prefer a getter for simple attribute lookup.
 A getter should yield the same value every time.